tetyanaloskutova/remote-works/docs/architecture/money.rst

 Handling Money Amounts
 ======================

-Saleor uses the `Prices <https://github.com/mirumee/prices/>`_ and `django-prices <https://github.com/mirumee/django-prices/>`_ libraries to store, calculate and display amounts of money, prices and ranges of those and `django-prices-vatlayer <https://github.com/mirumee/django-prices-vatlayer>`_ to handle VAT tax rates in European Union (optionally).
+Remote-works uses the `Prices <https://github.com/mirumee/prices/>`_ and `django-prices <https://github.com/mirumee/django-prices/>`_ libraries to store, calculate and display amounts of money, prices and ranges of those and `django-prices-vatlayer <https://github.com/mirumee/django-prices-vatlayer>`_ to handle VAT tax rates in European Union (optionally).

 Default currency
 ----------------

 All prices are entered and stored in a single default currency controlled by the :ref:`DEFAULT_CURRENCY <settings_configuration>` settings key.
-Saleor can display prices in a user's local currency (see :ref:`openexchangerates`) but all purchases are charged in the default currency.
+Remote-works can display prices in a user's local currency (see :ref:`openexchangerates`) but all purchases are charged in the default currency.

 .. warning::